 They don’t make Huaraches soles as thick as these anymore.
 Huaraches “Tres Vueltas” from just outside the Central Market in San Cristóbal de las Casas, Chiapas.

-Forgive me if you find this is a bit of a mash-up post, re-cycling already published images of Huaraches.
+Forgive me if you find this is a bit of a mash-up post with re-cycled images of Huaraches.
 However the information I picked up on a recent trip to Chiapas was too good not to share.

-I have already posted about “Caites, the Evolution of Pre-Hispanic Footwear?“, but have recently found out how to buy them if any readers are interested in getting their hands on centuries old footwear design.
+Having already posted about “Caites, the Evolution of Pre-Hispanic Footwear?“, I recently found out how and where to buy them if any readers are interested in getting their hands on centuries old footwear design.

 For anyone interested in “Caites” and considering buying a pair the first thing they should know is that they aren’t called “Caites”.
 In Tzotzil they are called “Cuch Chac Xonobil”, “Xonobil” meaning shoe.